 - Compatibility Testing: The compatibility testing is made in several devices available in different versions like fifteen types of iPhones and ten versions of iPad to compare its features, analyze its performance and update it in future models.

 - Performance Testing: Performance testing is made to check the response time, loading time, interaction time and idle time of an application.

 There are few strategies made from end to end in iOS testing are mentioned below:

 Quality analysis is the main part of the technical team engaged in the complete software development life cycle.
 So implementing an agile methodology is one of the important methodologies in iOS testing.
 It is necessary to define the test scripts from the requirement phase.
 Unit and functional testing is an effective way because a unit model is performed and can give its complete efficiency to the operation of a whole system.
 The UX testing is a critical step in software testing to check the client experience was deployed by UXA and the designer suits its final interpretation.

-The load and performance testing is a special strategy set by the development team to test the automated scripts and also its stress management.
-The carrier and network testing are made to test the fluctuation of the network and its adaptability of the application to work on the network.
-Hence following these strategies, the application is bug-free and gives the user a stress-free experience. iOS testing is a challenging task but it is the right approach to deal with Apple application to manage it efficiently.
+The load and performance testing is a special strategy set by the development team to test the automated scripts and also their stress management.
+The carrier and network testing are made to test the fluctuation of the network and its adaptability to the application to work on the network.
+Hence following these strategies, the application is bug-free and gives the user a stress-free experience. iOS testing is a challenging task but it is the right approach to deal with Apple applications to manage them efficiently.

 This is a guide to iOS App Testing.
 Here we discuss the basic concept, types, and strategies of iOS app testing in a simple and detail manner.
 You can also go through our other suggested articles to learn more –